JoeyStanley/real/_posts/2018-09-28-brand-yourself-2.md

 Today, I was asked to do a professionalization workshop on different ways grad students can boost their online presence through building a personal webpage, utilizing social media, and finding their field's conversation---basically, how to make yourself more googleable.
 At the end, I challenged people to not leave the room until they had built some sort of new online profile they didn't have when they walked in.

-*Note: If you attended these workshops, please consider giving me some feedback through this anonymous survey so I can know how to improve:*
+*Note: If you attended this workshop, please consider giving me some feedback through this anonymous survey so I can know how to improve:*
 <center><a href="feedback">joeystanley.com/feedback</a></center>

 <br/>